 Maintenance of LKF’s Process Documentation

-It is Lars’ responsibility to manage and maintain the overall process documentation.
+It is Lars’ responsibility to manage and maintain the overall process documentation and quality assurance.
 Other employees update the content itself.
 At least in theory.
 Process documentation is reviewed regularly.
 This is done by asking, “Does this still reflect the actual work process?
 Or do we need to adjust?“.
 The system they use for work is available via a shared file drive, giving access to everyone.